Technologies and Security Challenges in Metaverse: Research Challenges and Future Directions for Metaverse (RQ4)

-User-centered, transparent, and enforceable legal frameworks are necessary to ensure trust in the Metaverse.
-Principal issues include:
+To solve darkverse and untraceability, privacy-conscious traceability techniques such as zero-knowledge proofs and selective disclosure credentials are required.
+Without depending only on identity, behavioral anomaly detection systems can be utilized to identify unusual activity.

-\begin{itemize} \item Who is legally responsible for actions taken by avatars? \item How should digital assets and identities be protected under law? \item What rights do users have to privacy, safety, and redress in virtual environments? \end{itemize}
+\mypara{9.
+Legal and Ethical Frameworks for Trust:} User-centered, transparent, and enforceable legal frameworks are necessary to ensure trust in the Metaverse.
+Principal issues include: \textit{who is legally responsible for actions taken by avatars?} \textit{How should digital assets and identities be protected under law?} and \textit{What rights do users have to privacy, safety, and redress in virtual environments?} Researchers and legal scholars must work together to establish ethical design standards, culpability, ownership, and digital personality.